Herat: History

 Herat is first recorded in ancient times, but its precise date of foundation is unknown.
 Under the Persian Achaemenid Empire (550–330 BC), the surrounding district was known by the Old Persian name of Haraiva (𐏃𐎼𐎡𐎺), and in classical sources, the region was correspondingly known as Areia (Aria).
 In the Zoroastrian collection of Avesta, the district is referred as Haroiva.
 The name of the district and its principal town is a derivative from that of the local river, the Herey River (from Old Iranian Harayu, meaning "with velocity"), which goes through the district and ends 5 km south of Herat.
 The naming of a region and its principal town after the main river is a common feature in this part of the world— compare the adjoining districts/rivers/towns of Arachosia and Bactria.

 The district Aria of the Achaemenid Empire is mentioned in the provincial lists that are included in various royal inscriptions, for instance, in the Behistun inscription of Darius I (ca. 520 BC).
 Representatives from the district are depicted in reliefs, e.g., at the royal Achaemenid tombs of Naqsh-e Rustam and Persepolis.
 They are wearing Scythian-style dress (with a tunic and trousers tucked into high boots) and a twisted Bashlyk that covers their head, chin and neck.

 Hamdallah Mustawfi, composer of the 14th-century geographical work Nuzhat al-Qulub writes that:

 Herāt was the name of one of the chiefs among the followers of the hero Narīmān, and it was he who first founded the city.
 After it had fallen to ruin Alexander the Great rebuilt it, and the circuit of its walls was 9000 paces.

-Herodotus described Herat as the breadbasket of Central Asia.
 At the time of Alexander the Great in 330 BC, Aria was obviously an important district.
 It was administered by a satrap called Satibarzanes, who was one of the three main Persian officials in the East of the Empire, together with the satrap Bessus of Bactria and Barsaentes of Arachosia.
 In late 330 BC, Alexander captured the Arian capital that was called Artacoana.
 The town was rebuilt and the citadel was constructed.
 Afghanistan became part of the Seleucid Empire.